 A commercial for Video Game/Vigilante8 featuring a heavily damaged school bus was supposedly pulled after the Columbine massacre.

 X1999, which has been suspended at 18 out of a planned 21 volumes since 2003, has been struck by Too Soon repeatedly.
 The series is intentionally violent and disturbing, but uncomfortable resemblances to real-life tragedies have caused repeated suspensions in publication.
 In particular, beheadings depicted in the story became controversial after the gruesome Sakakibara Incident and the recurring theme of earthquakes as a sign of the end of the world after the Kobe Earthquake.
 The current publication hiatus does not seem to have a single trigger, but may be due to the general post-9/11 climate towards terrorism (which is essentially what the antagonists are engaging in).
 CLAMP has stated in interviews that they did not believe that they would be able to get the planned ending published at the time and that they have not abandoned X. Fans have mixed opinions about the likelihood of the series restarting publication.

-One episode of Full Metal Panic?
-Fumoffu featured a kidnapping, and was cut from broadcast due to a high profile kidnapping case at around the same time.
+The second half of Full Metal Panic?
+Fumoffu's first episode had Sosuke engineering a (fake) kidnapping; it was cut from broadcast due to a high profile kidnapping case at around the same time.